 Streamsong Resort Architectural Story

 Architecturally, Streamsong is stunning.
 A combination of raw unfinished concrete, precious wood, and metals.
-The entryway level with the driveway, the rest on oversized concrete pylons that raise the beauty up.
+The entryway level with the driveway, the rest on giant concrete pylons that raise the beauty up.
 I’ve read that the idea was to resemble a ship tethered to the rest of the building, like a boat to a dock.
 I don’t know that the design made me think of boats.
 It’s irrelevant given the masterpiece that has been created.

 Streamsong Resort Getting There